Zbelhach/Numach2017/README.md

 You might have to update the `.htaccess` file to redirect to the good language translation.

 Note that you can publish directly in [Github Page](https://pages.github.com/).

+1. Fork this repository
+2. Edit to create your content
+3. create a `gh-pages` branch (note that the .htaccess won't work)